How to watch, stream the 2022 Winter Olympics live on NBC and Peacock

 The 2022 Winter Olympics officially begin with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China.
-However, the competition kicks off with early rounds of curling on Wednesday, February 2, two days before the Opening Ceremony.
 Click here to sign up for Peacock and watch the 2022 Winter Olympics live!
+If you’ve missed any of the action, we’ve got you covered with the best moments from the 2022 Winter Olympics.

 READ MORE: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games